ShaunHoffmann/SUClubs/README.md

 # SU Club Organizations

 A web-based database application for managing Salisbury University's student clubs, members, events, and finances.
-Built for COSC 386 (Spring 2026) under Dr. Jing.

 ## What It Does